 - Echocardiographic techniques such as tissue Doppler imaging (TDI) and 2D-speckle tracking, dual source CT and also tagged cine MRI with the analysis of phase contrast angiography sequences are all promising novel techniques to improve the diagnosis.

 Chronic effusive pericarditis

 Chronic effusive pericarditis can be treated by catheter pericardiocentesis or by surgical drainage and pericardiectomy.

-Although a significant number of patients will require pericardiectomy, a proportion of patients have a predominantly inflammatory and reversible pericardial reaction and may improve with the treatment of the underlying cause and the use of anti-inflammatory medications.
+Although a significant number of patients will require pericardiectomy, some patients have a predominantly inflammatory and reversible pericardial reaction and may improve with the treatment of the underlying cause and the use of anti-inflammatory medications.

 Patients should therefore be observed for the improvement on medical treatments for a period, whenever possible, before proceeding to pericardiectomy.

 Although pericardiectomy is the gold standard for chronic constrictive pericarditis, it is still associated with a significant operative mortality of around 10%.
 As symptoms of constrictive pericarditis may persist after partial pericardiectomy, it is very important that the pericardiectomy is complete, with as much of the pericardium removed as possible.

 Long-term survival after pericardiectomy for constrictive pericarditis is related to the underlying aetiology and overall clinical condition of the patient.
 There is a relatively good survival in patients with idiopathic constrictive pericarditis.